GiGurra/dcs-remote2/README.md

 ##### Installation

 * Put the lua scripts from this repository into your .../Saved Games/DCS/Scripts/ folder
-* Run dcs-remote.jar (you will see a system tray icon if it starts properly)
+* Run dcs-remote2.jar (you will see a system tray icon if it starts properly)

 ##### Getting data from an environment